 Your data will be kept strictly confidential and will not be shared with third parties .
 By registering you enter no obligations.
 In the later registration process, you can optionally complete a paid membership or complete the registration without membership.

 The wine was not aged dry until the mid-19th century.
-Due to the late maturing Nebbiolo and therefore only in the cold season until December fermentation were inadequate yeasts available.
+Due to the late ripening Nebbiolo and therefore only in the cold season until December fermentation were inadequate yeasts available.
 This left a relatively high residual sweetness in the wine.
 The French oenologist Louis Oudart was called in to assist by Giulietta Falletti (Marquesa von Barolo).
 This relocated the fermentation process to newly created underground wine cellars, ensured constant temperatures and improved cellar hygiene.
 King Victor Emmanuel II (1820-1878) even provided his Fontanafredda hunting lodge in the Serralunga d'Alba mountains (province of Cuneo) and his son Emanuele Alberto (1851-1894) for the cellar trials.
 Oudart developed the wine dry for the first time around 1850 (he later provided similar support for the Barbaresco ).
 A second version names the oenologist Paolo Francesco Staglieno as the main developer of the dry Barolo.
-This worked from 1836 until the 1840s, among other things, on the royal winery.
-In any case, it was the inevitable triumph of Barolo.
+This worked from 1836 until the 1840s, among other things, at the royal winery.
+In any case, it was the inexorable triumph of Barolo.